Houston Dash

-The Houston Dash are an American professional soccer team based in Houston, Texas, that competes in the National Women's Soccer League (NWSL).
+The Houston Dash are an American professional soccer team based in Houston that competes in the National Women's Soccer League (NWSL).
 The Dash began play in the 2014 season.
 The team plays its home games at Shell Energy Stadium.

 History

 Establishment

 On November 19, 2013, MLS team Houston Dynamo began the initial stages of bringing a top flight women's professional soccer franchise to Houston.
 A week later, the effort was bolstered when the Dynamo began accepting refundable deposits for a potential NWSL expansion team.
 On December 11, 2013, the National Women's Soccer League awarded the Houston Dynamo and the city of Houston an expansion franchise.

 Team name, crest, and colors

 Former logo used from 2013 to 2020.

 During a press conference on December 12, 2013, then-Houston Dynamo president Chris Canetti announced that the club would be named the Houston Dash and would share similar colors to the Dynamo: orange, black, and sky blue.
 The crest featured a soccer ball along with the words "Houston Dash" with sky blue lines in the background.
 The name Dash refers to the fast running speed of a horse, which was a historical mode of transportation for Texans in the 1800s.